tinacms/tina.io/content/docs/tina-cloud/connecting-site.md

 > If your package.json has a "build" script like `tinacms build && <your-site-build-cmd>`, this likely doesn't need to be changed.
 If your Netlify config is not running a custom build script (e.g `next build`), you would have to change this to `tinacms build && next build`

-> If your project has a `netlify.toml` with a build command set, that will take precendence over the above build command UI
+> If your project has a `netlify.toml` with a build command set, that will take precedence over the above build command UI

 #### Environment variables